 - Spritz on Pink Drink with firming peptides to refresh your skin and keep it moist before your next layer.

-- Apply Good Genes, which features lactic acid that gently exfoliates and can also pull water into the outer layer of skin.
-“Water-loving ingredients have a much easier time of being ‘held’ when they are locked onto moisture on and in the skin — think of it as a magnet effect,” says Shamban.
+- Apply Good Genes All-in-One Lactic Acid treatment, which features vegan lactic acid that gently exfoliates and can also pull water into the outer layer of skin.
+“Water-loving ingredients have a much easier time of being ‘held’ when they are locked onto moisture on and in the skin — think of it as a magnet effect,” says Riley.
 “Humectants [like lactic acid] are water-loving ingredients so they will bond to water molecules — which can work both ways — moving in and out of the skin — and water molecules will attach and pull moisture into the dermis keeping it plump and dewy, but you need to sneak past the skin barrier and then seal it.”
-Hydrating ingredients can also include hyaluronic acid or glycerin.
+Hydrating ingredients can also include hyaluronic acid or ceramides.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.